lawrennd/old_talks/_uq/includes/emukit-vision.md

 \slides{* The different methods: Bayesian optimization, experimental design.}

 \notes{This is the main focus of Emukit.
-Emukit defines a general sctructure of a decision making method, called OuterLoop, and then offers implementations of few such methods: Bayesian optimization, experimental design.
+Emukit defines a general structure of a decision-making method, called OuterLoop, and then offers implementations of few such methods: Bayesian optimization, experimental design.
 In addition to provide a framework for decision making Emukit provide other tools, like sensitivity analysis, that help to debug and interpret emulators.
-All methods in Emukit are model-agnostic.}
+All methods in Emukit are model agnostic.}

 \subsection{Models}

 \slides{* The probabilistic model that will be used to emulate.
 Emukit doesn't define these, the user brings their own.}

 \notes{Generally speaking, Emukit does not provide modelling capabilities, instead expecting users to bring their own models.
 Because of the variety of modelling frameworks out there, Emukit does not mandate or make any assumptions about a particular modelling technique or a library.
-Instead it suggests to implement a subset of defined model interfaces required to use a particular method.
+Instead, it suggests to implement a subset of defined model interfaces required to use a particular method.
 Nevertheless, there are a few model-related functionalities in Emukit: - Example models, which give users something to play with to explore Emukit. - Model wrappers, which are designed to help adapting models in particular modelling frameworks to Emukit interfaces. - Multi-fidelity models, implemented based on GPy.}

 \subsection{Tasks}

 \slides{* Still in development: High level goals that owners of the process/simulator might be actually interested in.
 Examples: measure quality of a simulator, explain complex system behavior.}

 \notes{Emukit does not contribute much to this part at the moment.
-However Emukit team are on lookout for typical use cases for Emukit, and if a reoccuring pattern emerges, it may become a part of the library.}
+However, the Emukit team are on lookout for typical use cases for Emukit, and if a reoccuring pattern emerges, it may become a part of the library.}

 \newslide{Structure}